Klrfl/fiber-student-api/README.md

 # Fiber Student API

-This is my a very simple API made with Go.
+This is my a very simple API made with Go, with basic auth for deleting and updating student data.
 This project is my very first experience with Go and Fiber.
-(WIP) I will implement auth some time in the future.

-This project uses the MIT license
+This project uses the MIT license.